FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

          echo ""

 If you don't want to edit the launcher file and if it's no problem that the options are used by all other Java applications running by your user, you don't have to edit the launcher file but you can replace `SBT_OPTS` by `JAVA_OPTS`.

+### Couldn't find package "ceval" on the "npm" registry.

+Check your `yarn --version`.
+Requires at least yarn 0.26.

 ## Updating the code